mark-wiemer/minecraft-bedrock/README.md

 ## Other resources

 - [Minecraft changelog](https://feedback.minecraft.net/hc/en-us/sections/360001186971-Release-Changelogs): Sometimes when Minecraft changes, our add-ons will break until we make our own changes.
 Always check the changelog!
+- [Regolith](https://github.com/Bedrock-OSS/regolith): Regolith is an add-on compiler.
+It helps you build complex add-ons without worrying about making mistakes adjusting filenames or doing other tedious work.

 ### Completed work